Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 implementation - with the `libtestdriver1` back-end the function is called `libtestdriver1_mbedtls_psa_xxx()` instead.

+A nice consequence of that strategy is that when an entry point has test-driver support, most of the time, it automatically works for all algorithms and key types supported by the library.
+(The exception being when the driver needs to call a different function for different key types, as is the case with some asymmetric key management operations.)

 The renaming process for `libtestdriver1` is implemented as a few Perl regexes applied to a copy of the library code, see the `libtestdriver1.a` target in `tests/Makefile`.
 Another modification that's done to this copy is appending